NRD-Tech/nrdtech-python-aws-lambda/README.md

 git add .
 git commit -m 'init'
 ```
+* If you want to change the license to be proprietary follow these instructions: [Go to Proprietary Licensing Section](#how-to-use-this-template-for-a-proprietary-project)

 ## Dev Environment Pre-Requisites
 Make sure Python 3.12 and Poetry are installed on your computer